mohan2020/mpatel/site/content/opinions/generics-ehr-forbes.md

 summary: >-
   Many providers are taking a hard look at EHRs and overall healthcare delivery design.
 Behavioral science can be a powerful tool in these redesign efforts.
-  As humans, we are all clearly biased, but by applying evidence-based insights and solutions that take into account how we actually behave, we can modify our existing healthcare delivery processes so that they work with our natural tendencies instead of against them.
 image: /img/uploads/generic-drugs.jpg
 ---